typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-confusing-void-expression.md

-# Requires expressions of type void to appear in statement position (`no-void-expression`)
+# Requires expressions of type void to appear in statement position (`no-confusing-void-expression`)

 Returning the results of an expression whose type is void can be misleading.
 Attempting to do so is likely a symptom of expecting a different return type from a function.